Our Board of Directors

 Peter Proctor, Director

-The Steamer Virginia V Foundation welcomes Peter Proctor to the Board in the fall of 2020 where his many decades of experience as a shipwright specializing in wooden vessels will be a huge asset to our efforts to restore and preserve VIRGINIA V.
+Peter Proctor joined the Steamer Virginia V Board in the fall of 2020.
+Since that time, his many decades of experience as a shipwright specializing in wooden vessels have been a huge asset to our efforts to restore and preserve VIRGINIA V.

 When Peter took a college job washing sailboats in 1973, boats became all he thought and cared about.
 A self-taught carpenter became a master shipwright under the mentorship of a local legend, master shipwright Joe Dunato.
 Six years studying under Joe at Dunato’s Marine led his transformation from a carpenter to a master shipwright.